thomas-fossati/draft-kat/draft-bft-rats-kat.md

 Identity Key (IK):
 : The IK consists of a private and a public key.
 The private key is used by the usage protocol.
 The public key is included in the Key Attestation Token.
+The IK is protected by the RoT.

 Usage Protocol:
-: A (security) protocol that allows demonstrating possession of the private key.
+: A (security) protocol that requires demonstrating possession of the private IK.

 Attestation Token (AT):
 : A collection of claims that a RoT assembles (and signs) with the